Summary Statement

 Behaviour

-Drivers and passenger assistants are asked to liaise with schools and the Transport Officers where there are behavioural issues, but are instructed never to evict a child from the vehicle anywhere on a route other than at the normal setting down point.
+Drivers and passenger assistants are asked to liaise with PCC School transport office where there are behavioural issues, but are instructed never to evict a child from the vehicle anywhere on a route other than at the normal setting down point (School or Home).

 If problems are such that the health and safety of other passengers, the driver or passenger assistant is endangered, bus passes or entitlement to transport will be withdrawn.
 It will then be the parent’s responsibility to make the necessary arrangements to ensure their child’s attendance at school.